Vejtah/class/README.md

 # random

-This is a random project
+This is a random project.